• Skip to main content

 Ingredients

-• Egg - An egg serves as a binder and provides additional fat.
-Use a large egg that has been at room temperature.
+Egg - Use a large, room temperature egg.
 If you've forgotten to get it out of the fridge in advance, place it in a bowl and cover with warm water for 5 minutes.

-• White chocolate - I use a block of white chocolate, chopped into chunks that are roughly twice the size as white chocolate chips.
-I prefer using white chocolate bars for baking as the quality is higher than most white chocolate chips (see Notes on White Chocolate section for more).
-Additionally, I enjoy having the white chocolate melt into pools rather than remaining in chip form.
+White chocolate - I use a block of white chocolate, chopped into coarse chunks that are roughly twice the size as white chocolate chips.
+I prefer using white chocolate bars here as I like having the white chocolate melt into pools rather than remaining in chip form.
+You're welcome to use either!

 Instructions